kaiachain/kaia-dapp-mono/buildathon/program.md

-# Kaia Onchain Summer
+# Kaia Fall Odyssey

 > [!NOTE]
-> Last updated: 2024-07-04.
-We did a major revamp of the bounty program to make it better for everyone involved.
+> Last updated: 2024-10-18

 ## Overview
-☀️ Welcome to Kaia Onchain Summer!
+☀️ Welcome to Kaia Fall Odyssey!

 We are joining hands with DoraHacks to celebrate our developer communities and their contributions to the mission of bringing more people onchain ⛓️